venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sdfm_ecap_loop_back.md

 - Provide Data Streams on SDFM0_D2 at HSEC 103  or, alternately, use EPWM0_A output for data stream input from HSEC 49
 ## AM263PX-LP (E2) with 180 pin HSEC Dock
 Not Supported
+## AM261X-SOM (E1) with 180 pin HSEC Dock
+- SDFM1_CLK0 can be probed at HSEC Pin 100 for Clock
+- OutputXbar5 can be probed at HSEC Pin 76 for Clock
+- Provide Data Streams on SDFM1_D1 at HSEC 106   or, alternately, use EPWM0_A output for data stream input from HSEC 49
+- Provide Data Streams on SDFM1_D2 at HSEC 153  or, alternately, use EPWM0_A output for data stream input from HSEC 49

+## AM261X-LP (E1) with 180 pin HSEC Dock
+- SDFM1_CLK0 can be probed at J6/8 pin 55
+- OutputXbar5 can be probed at J5/7 48
+- Provide Data Streams on SDFM1_D1 at J6/8 59   or, alternately, use EPWM2_A output for data stream input from J2/4 40
+- Provide Data Streams on SDFM1_D2 at J6/8 54   or, alternately, use EPWM2_A output for data stream input from J2/4 40

 ## Watch  Variables
  -   filter2Result - Output of filter 2